siddharthnarula/RentItBaeAssignment/README.md

 # RentItBaeAssignment
 The following contains the assignment given by RentItBae

-The following is the assignment 1 about Instagram Stories Dimensions- 1920x1080
+The following is the assignment 1 about Instagram Stories for the brand page Dimensions- 1920x1080
 This readme document tells about how the thinking process was done to make it and what all were the points taken in the consideration
+It has 5 slides to be arranged in the following order i tried to make it engaging for the users and considered the factors of Elegance yet Classic while making.
 # Slide:1
 ![1](https://user-images.githubusercontent.com/31994579/66377495-5aa86c00-e9cf-11e9-8399-ee82052e582d.png)